Urban Fitness & Movement - Urban Exploration quest for Intermediate level adventurers

 6

-Cool down with 5 minutes of static stretching: hip flexors, hamstrings, shoulders, wrists.
-End with controlled breathing—4 seconds in through nose, 6 seconds out through mouth, repeated 10 times.
+Spend 5 minutes on static stretches: hip flexors, hamstrings, shoulders, and especially wrists.
+Finish with controlled breathing—4 seconds in through your nose, 6 seconds out through your mouth, repeated 10 times while your heart rate drops back to normal.

 Gear Up for Your Quest